tilt-dev/tilt.build/blog/_posts/2018-08-28-how-tilt-updates-kubernetes-in-seconds-not-minutes.md

   - developer
   - developer-tools
 ---

+When I bring my cat a box of toys, he loves the box and ignores the toys.
+I wish he’d pay attention to the work I did, but I didn’t let it bother me because he’s a cat.
+Then I started getting the same reaction from Kubernetes developers.

 We built our new tool [Tilt](https://tilt.build) to make Kubernetes updates fast.
 Really fast.
 Seconds-instead-of-minutes fast.
 Cloud-as-fast-as-laptop fast.
 But when we show it to developers, they love the UI and ignore the speed.